 Why should I take RAD?

 RAD is not a self-defense course in its original sense.
 RAD teaches how to be aware of, reduce the risk of, and avoid being the victims of sexual assault or abduction.
-RAD does not focus on physical techniques alone, but also offers tips on being aware, protecting your home, and staying safe in situations.
+RAD does not focus on physical techniques alone but also offers tips on being aware, protecting your home, and staying safe in situations.

 Who teaches RAD?

 The Basic Self-Defense for Women RAD program at Reynolds is taught by Reynolds Police employees who have been certified through RAD Systems, INC. The instructor staff includes male and female instructors.
 All instructors are sworn, law-enforcement officers.

 What are the age requirements of RAD?

 RAD at Reynolds accepts students as young as 16 years old.
 Parental waivers MUST be completed by any woman under the age of 18 who wishes to attend RAD.

 How much does RAD cost?